 And here I had done both the pouring and the pressing… Ay!
 That didn’t look so good!
 No. Now I sure was glad that I had taped off the main character!
-As you can see from my process, some of my works stumble haphazardly from one disaster to the next.
+As you can see from my process, some of my works stumble from one disaster to the next.
 Or maybe even all my works.
 Or maybe I should say: some phases of my work.
-My mind’s eye sees dark toned 19th century poverty stricken clochards shivering on the sidewalk and drinking cheap alcohol from communal bottles.
+My mind’s eye sees dark toned, 19th century, poverty stricken clochards, shivering on the sidewalk and drinking cheap alcohol from communal bottles.
 Don’t ask me why.

 Here everything is drying, after I wiped off quite a bit of the pouring.
 So later I decided that I had lost too much structure and I started whiting out quite a few squares within the grid.

 That was also the first time I bought some expensive acrylic paint.
-I got tired of the white paint not covering and I saw a youtube movie explaining – and actually showing – that the more expensive white paints cover a lot better.
+I got so tired of the white paint not covering the background, but I thought that was just how it was with acrylics.
+Then I saw a youtube movie explaining – and actually showing – that the more expensive white paints cover a lot better.

-Oh that’s right I had taped off the bird too.
+Oh, that’s right, I had taped off the bird too.
 Because the XP2020 theme was ‘Fear and Excitement’.
-The bird was the excitement (I thought you’d never guess), so I wanted to preserve that bird too.
+The bird was the excitement (I thought you’d never guess), so I wanted to preserve the bird too.
 Now that I see this pouring phase again, and I look at the end result, I feel I actually cleaned this up quite nicely…. if I may say so.